tdilauro/Simplified-wiki/Library-Registry.md

 # Library Registry

-The library registry provides an OPDS navigation feed of libraries that can be used in multi-library simplified clients.
-The clients use the library registry to show users a list of available libraries.
-NYPL will host one library registry that will be used by the SimplyE apps.
-Other libraries or consortia implementing their own multi-library apps may host their own library registry or prepare a static OPDS navigation feed.

-## Information in the registry
-For each library, the registry will have the following:
+The library registry is a new Library Simplified product, the equal of the circulation manager or metadata wrangler.
+A library registry is strongly associated with a mobile application and with Adobe's VendorID specification.

+NYPL will operate a library registry containing all libraries that participate in the SimplyE mobile app.
+If you want to run your own mobile app, you'll need to set up your own library registry, or create the equivalent in static OPDS feeds.

+# Overview

+The library registry has two main features:

+1. Provide OPDS navigation feeds that a user of your mobile app can use to find their local library.
+2. (Optional) Implement the Adobe Authentication Web Service Specification so you can hand out Adobe IDs to users of your mobile application.

+Note that #2 is currently the responsibility of the circulation manager.
+We're moving it to the library registry because very few organizations need this feature, and the ones that do will also probably need a library registry.

+# Information per library

+To join a registry, a library must provide the following:

-- Display Name - shown to patrons, e.g. “Brooklyn Public Library”.
-Must be unique
+- Display Name - A unique name shown to patrons, e.g. “Brooklyn Public Library”.
 - Logo - shown in the app when the library is selected, requirements TBD.
-The image should be uploaded and hosted by the registry provider so it won’t break if the original link stops working.
+The image should be mirrored somewhere by the registry provider so it won’t break if the original link stops working.
 - Color - one of a fixed set of values to be used as the text color in the app when the library is selected
 - Circulation Manager URL
 - Enabled/disabled flag - disabled libraries will be temporarily hidden from the registry’s OPDS feeds